hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 Depending on the version of DESeq2 you are using the default **method for shrinkage estimation** will differ.
 The defaults can be changed by adding the argument `type` in the `lfcShrink()` function as we have above.
 For most recent versions of DESeq2, `type="normal"` is the default and was the only method in earlier versions.
 It has been shown that in most situations there are alternative methods that have [less bias than the 'normal` method](https://bioconductor.org/packages/devel/bioc/vignettes/apeglm/inst/doc/apeglm.html), and therefore **we chose to use apeglm**.

+> For more information on shrinkage, the DESeq2 vignette has an [Extended section on shrinkage estimators](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#extended-section-on-shrinkage-estimators) that is quite useful.

 > #### `contrast` vs `coef`
 > When using the alternative methods, rather than using the `contrast` argument you will be required to specify `coef`.
 Using contrast forms an expanded model matrix, treating all factor levels equally, and averages over all distances between all pairs of factor levels to estimate the prior.
 Using coef, means looking only at that column of the model matrix (so usually that would be one level against the reference level) and estimates the prior for that coefficient from the distribution of those MLE of coefficients.
 When using coef, the shrinkage depends on which level is chosen as reference.

-> For more information on shrinkage, the DESeq2 vignette has an [Extended section on shrinkage estimators](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#extended-section-on-shrinkage-estimators) that is quite useful.
+> #### How do I know what to value to provide to the `coef` argument?
+> The value you provide here needs to match identically to what is stored in the column header of the coefficients table.
+To see what values you have to work with you can use `resultsNames(dds)`.

 ## MA plot